 There is a dilemma: oil and gas are needed for the development of the world, but at the same time their production causes great harm to the environment.
 Ways to solve this problem were discussed on November 28 at St. Petersburg Mining University at the 12th Russian-German Raw Materials Forum.

-The conference was attended by representatives of 49 universities in Germany and Russia, as well as politicians and scientists of the two countries.
-Among the invited guests were Federation Council Speaker Valentina Matvienko, St. Petersburg Governor Alexander Beglov, Russian Deputy Prime Minister Alexei Gordeev, German Minister of Economic Cooperation and Development Gerd Muller.
+Representatives of 49 universities of Germany and Russia, politicians and scientists of the two countries take part in it.
+The forum participants were welcomed by Federation Council Chairman Valentina Matvienko, St. Petersburg Governor Alexander Beglov, Deputy Prime Minister Alexei Gordeyev, and Federal Minister for Economic Cooperation and Development of Germany Gerd Muller.